-My Convertible Knitted Bodywarmer is just a ribbed loop worked in the round, but the steps you would go through to make this project larger or smaller are the same steps you would use to adjust any garment, you just have to do more adjusting when there are more numbers involved.
+To explain the basics of resizing, we're going to reference a simple pattern for a convertible knit bodywarmer.
+This example is a ribbed loop worked in the round, but the steps to make this project larger or smaller are the same steps you would use to change the size of any garment.
+Just remember that you have to do more adjusting when a pattern is complicated with additional dimensions, as in the case of a sweater or jacket.

-I know most people don't like to make swatches.
-It seems like a lot of extra work that doesn't necessarily guarantee that your garment is going to fit anyway.
+Many people don't like to make swatches.
+It can feel like a lot of extra work, and it doesn't necessarily guarantee that your garment is going to fit.

-With your selected yarn or yarns and a size 15 US needle, cast on 12 stitches.
-Work in k2, p2 ribbing for 12 rows, or until the swatch is about square.
-(Yes this project is worked in the round, but I didn't knit a circular swatch, which I usually do.)
-The number of stitches per inch is more important than rows per inch on this project.
-Bind off.
+- With your selected yarn or yarns and a size 15 US needle, cast on 12 stitches.
+Work in k2, p2 ribbing for 12 rows, or until the swatch is about a square.

-The math required for this pattern is easy.
-First, you need to figure out how many stitches fit in an inch/2.5 cm by dividing your width into your number of stitches.
-In my example, that's 12 divided by 4.5, which gives you 2.6.
+First, you need to figure out how many stitches fit in 1 inch (2.5 centimeters) by dividing your width into your number of stitches.
+In the example, the swatch is 4.5 inches (11 centimeters) wide with 12 stitches per inch.
+Therefore, divide 12 by 4.5, which equals 2.6.

 Then you need to measure how big around you'd like the finished project to be.
 Use a piece of yarn or a flexible measuring tape to circle your arms just below the shoulders.
-Shrug or stretch a little bit, so there's a little give built in.
-I got 43 inches/109 cm; then I added an inch/2.5 cm just for extra flexibility.
-You can do that or not.
+You can shrug or stretch a little bit, so there's a little give in your measurement—you don't want to make the knit too tight.
+If you measure 43 inches (109 centimeters), then you can add 1 inch (2.5 centimeters) for extra flexibility.

-Now comes the only tricky part.
-The pattern used is double rib, which requires a multiple of four stitches.
-So instead of 114 stitches, we need 116 stitches.
-Because we're knitting this in the round, that will allow you to knit straight, K2, P2 all the way around the project.
+Now comes the most tricky part.
+The pattern used is a double rib, which requires a multiple of four stitches.
+So instead of 114 stitches, you need 116 stitches.
+Because it's knit in the round, that will allow you to knit straight, K2, P2 all the way around the project.

-Say you wanted to make yours for a child, so you needed it to come out about 20 inches/51 cm around instead.
-Using the gauge measurement again, you'd get 52 stitches, which just happens to divide evenly by 4.
+If you were resizing for a child, you'd need it to be about half the size at 20 inches (51 centimeters) around.
+Using the gauge measurement again, you'd get 52 stitches, which conveniently happens to divide evenly by 4.

 Reviewing the Steps

-Whether you're reshaping a simple garment like a scarf, cowl, shrug or poncho or something more complicated, these same steps will help you work it out.
+Whether you're reshaping a simple garment like a scarf, cowl, shrug, poncho, or something more complicated, these same steps will help you work it out.

 - Make and measure your gauge swatch.